nilearn/nilearn/doc/decoding/going_further.rst

 -------------------------------------

 :term:`Anova<ANOVA>` - :term:`SVM` is a good baseline that will give reasonable results in common settings.
-However it may be interesting for you to to explore the `wide variety of supervised learning algorithms in the scikit-learn
+However it may be interesting for you to explore the `wide variety of supervised learning algorithms in the scikit-learn
 <http://scikit-learn.org/stable/supervised_learning.html>`_.
 These can readily
 replace the :term:`SVM` in your pipeline and might be better fitted